Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Results

-First, let us introduce our proposed entanglement measure.
-Here we assume a two-mode measurement where each mode has a $d$-dimensional Hilbert space.
+Here we introduce our proposed entanglement measure.
+We assume a two-mode measurement where each mode has a $d$-dimensional Hilbert space.
 The measurement is fully described by a two-mode POVM $\{ \hat \Pi ^{(i)}_{A,B} \}$.
 The probability of obtaining outcome $i$ is represented as $p_i = \Tr [ \hat \rho _{A,B}\hat \Pi ^{(i)}_{A,B} ]$, where $\hat \rho_{A,B}$ is the density matrix of an input bipartite state consisting of modes $A$ and $B$.
 In order to quantify the entangling capability of a detector, we define the entanglement measure of a POVM as,

+where $E$ represents an entanglement measure of a state.
+Note that a normalized POVM is mathematically the same as a density operator as it is a positive semidefinite and has a unit trace.
+Any entanglement measure of a state is applied to the normalised POVM if it is invariant under local unitary operations (see Appendix for details).
+In this paper, the logarithmic negativity $E_{LN}$ is chosen because of the easiness of numerical calculation \cite{Vidal02,Plenio07}.